-efore the outbroad and viz., in 1774, was elected one of Berks for Just before the outbreak of the Revo-Michael lution.
-Dright one of the commissioners of Derks county, which office he held for three years.
-It was at that time a position years.
+Just before the outbreak of the Revo-lution, viz., in 1774.
+Michael Bright was elected one of the commissioners of Berks county, which office he held for three years.
 It was at that time a position of great importance and responsibility.
-As with the opening of hostilities the Provincial Assembly had ceased to meet, the committee of safety at Phil-ad-lphia had assumed its powers and under their authority with representa-tives from the several counties, the commissioners were empowered not only to levy the quota of troops required for the Continental army, but to provide for their support.
+As with the opening of hostilities tha Provincial Assembly had ceased to meet, the committee of safety at Phil-adelphia had assumed its powers and under their authority with representa-tives from the several counties, the commissioners were empowered not only to levy the quota of troops required for their support.
 The recto provide for their support.
-The rec-ords show that repeated levies of taxes were made by the commissioners during the war in order to raise funds to arm the war in order to raise funds to arm and provision the troops which were furnished by the county.
-It was while acting as commissioner in December, 174 that Michael Bright was appointed as one of the "Committee of Observaas the of the "Committee of Observa-tion" for the county.
-The formation of this committee was recommended by the Congress of Deputies from the sev-eral colonies which met in Philadel-phia in September, 1774.
-Pursuant to the severand of the set is studsuch recommendation a call was issued for a meeting of the voters of the coun-ty.
-It was held at the court house in the town of Reading on December 5,
+The rec-ords show that repeated levies of taxes ords show that repeated levies of taxes were made by the commissioners during the war in order to raise funds to arm and provision the troops which were furnished by the county.
+It was while acting as commissioner in December, 1774 that Michael Bright was appointed as one of the "Committee of Observa-tion" for the county.
+The formation of this committee was recommended by the Congress of Deputies from the sev-eral colonies which, met in Philadeleral colonies which met in Philadel-phia in September, 1774.
+Pursuant to such recommendation a call was issued for a meeting of the voters of the coun-ty.
+It was held at the court house in the term of Beading on December 5 the town of Reading on December 5,

 1774, when fifteen prominent citizens were chosen to act on said committee.
-Among the associates of Mr. Bright were Edward Biddle, Esg., Christian Schultze, Balser Geehr, Mark Burd, George Nagle, Sebastian Levan and others.
-The duties of this committee were to collect funds for the relief of the citizens of Boston, to watch those who were disaffected and require them to give up their arms, and in general to provide for the common defense.
+Among the associates of Mr. Bright were Edward Biddle, Esq., Christian Schultze, Balser Geehr, Mark Burd, George Nagle, Sebastian Levan and others.
+The duties of this committee were to collect funds for the relief of the citizens of Boston, to watch those who were disaffected and require them to give up their arms, and in general to provide for the common defense. provide for the common defense.

-Before the close of the war Mr.Bright had acquired considerable real estate consisting largely of out-tots and small tracts of land near the town.
-These he farmed up to the time of his death, housing his stock, horses and cattle in the extensive stabling on the rear of his Callowhil street residence.
-In 1810 he sold to his son David for the consideration of £40, the vacant part of his lot No. 391, lying immediately north of his house.
-It contained 28 feet in front on the lot David was then erecting a threestory brick dwelling for himself and family.
-It is still standing and was occupied by him unit his death in 1846.
+Before the close of the war Mr.Bright had acquired considerable real estate consisting largely of out-lots and small tracts of land near the town.
+These he farmed up to the time of his death, housing time of his death, housing his stock, horses and cattle in the extensive stabling on the rear of his Cal-lowhill street residence.
+In 1810 he sold to his son David for the consideration of $\pounds$ 400, the vacant part of his lot No. 391, lying immediately north of his house.
+It contained 28 feet in front on Fifth street by 230 feet in depth.
+Upon the lot David was then erecting a threestory brick dwelling for himself and family.
+It is still standing and was occupied by him until his death in 1846.

-Michael Bright had four children by his second wife, viz.
-Sarah, bavid, Peter and John, the last two dying in the lifetime of their parents.
-He died at Reading August I, 1314, his widow surviving him but a few months.
-They were both buried in the Reformed graveyard on the northeast corner of sixth and Washington streets, and their remains were afterwards removed to the Bright lot in the Charles Evans connetry where the original tombstones to their memory still stand.
+Michael Bright had four children by his second wife, viz., Sarah, David, Pe-ter and John, the last two dying in the lifetime of their parents.
+He died at Reading August 1, 1814, his widow sur-viving him but a few months.
+They were both buried in the Reformed graveyard on the northeast corner of Sixth and Washington streets, and their remains were afterwards removed to the Bright lot in the Charles Evans cemetery where the original tomb-stones to their memory still stand.